go-gitea/gitea/docs/content/doc/upgrade/from-gitea.en-us.md

 | 1.5.0 | 1.4.1 | ❌ Database already got upgraded and can not be used for an old Gitea |

-**Since you can not run an old Gitea with an upgraded database, a backup should always be made before upgrade.**
+**Since you can not run an old Gitea with an upgraded database, a backup should always be made before an upgrade.**

 Backup steps: